I specialize in solving problems - digital and tangible. I accomplish this through strategy, branding, content production,

 & visual communication.

-I worked with this non-profit organization on their 70th anniversary to elevate their rebranding and creative direction as they outgrew their old territory and name, expanding from the Puget Sound area down to Eugene, Oregon.
+I've worked with this non-profit organization for the last 3 years starting on their 70th anniversary to elevate their rebranding and creative direction as they outgrew their old territory and name, expanding from the Puget Sound area down to Eugene, Oregon.
 With an emphasis on "keeping donations local" we created a fun, modern, and consistent strategy.
 I helped improve fundraising by over 40% with engaging messaging to empower their already enthusiastic donor base and staff, creating leverage against their nation-wide competitors.

 And we won two Telly Awards in 2013.